chammett7/movieDVD/README.md

 * Within the main menu the user is prompted with two options.
 * The option chosen, 1 for staff login, or 2 for member login, determines how the application will interact with the user.
-* The opening page of the application is presented below:
+* The opening page of the application is presented as follows:
 ![Main Menu](https://github.com/chammett7/movieDVD/blob/master/screenShots/mainMenu.jpg)

 * If a choice is typed that is not in the menu a proper error message is provided: